Stills & Nash…Recent Interviews

 Here are two copies of the singles I have.
 You can see that I wore out the original 1964 record on the left, and haven’t played the one on the right.
 That cover, which I believe is from the 80s or 90s has Paul McCartney’s cigarette air-brushed out.
 Thank goodness Paul (and Ringo) stopped smoking decades ago.

-Tom Petty…New Releases 2024 (& back to 2018)
+Tom Petty…New Releases 2024 & back to 2018 (Review Added)

 The family of Tom Petty has been doing a great job of keeping his music alive by releasing material that includes recordings that are new to his fans.
-On October 18th, 2024, a Deluxe Edition of the Tom Petty & The Heartbreakers’ Long After Dark album will be released.
+On October 18th, 2024, a Deluxe Edition of the Tom Petty & The Heartbreakers’ Long After Dark album was released.
 Besides the original 10 tracks from the 1982 album, there are another 12 “rediscovered” tracks, including seven that have never been released.

 The original album is best known for the hits “You Got Lucky” & “Change Of Heart”, along with “Straight Into Darkness”.
 On the added second disc is the #1 Country song Tom Petty and Benmont Tench wrote for Rosanne Cash, “Never Be You”.
 It also includes the great John Sebastian song “Stories We Could Tell”, as well as songs you may have heard on the Tom Petty box set Playback.
 Those include “Turning Point” and “Keeping Me Alive”.
 The seven unreleased tracks will be of particular interest to Petty’s fans.
+(Review at end of article)

 The deluxe version comes in a 2-record set, or a 2-CD set with an additional Blu-Ray audio disc (with the same songs).